 - Optional toppings: crumbled Queso fresco, chopped cilantro, green onion, sliced jalapeno, sliced avocado

 - Heat oil in a Dutch oven or small stock pot to medium heat.
 Add onion and saute 2-3 minutes, then add jalapeno and saute 2-3 more minutes, until soft.
 Stir in garlic, chili powder and cumin.
-Add sweet corn and vegetable stock and bring to a simmer.
+Add sweet corn and vegetable stock and bring to a simmer for ~10 minutes, until corn is soft.
 Season with salt.

 - Scoop half of the chowder into a blender and puree until smooth.
 Pour the pureed mixture back into the pot.
 Stir in lime zest and juice and Greek yogurt/sour cream.
 Taste and adjust seasoning, if necessary.